pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

 ![](assets/image-watcher.jpg)

+At the initial phase, we do polling as usual, while in the next phase, we provide a FAKE container registry to deal with the rate limit from the container registry.
+The FAKE container registry is deployed at our control-plane and add a new kind of IMAGE_PROVIDER for the Piped to use.
+So for the big projects, they can:

+- use our CLI tool to store metadata about newly created images into the FAKE container registry
+- change their image providers defined in piped configuration to our IMAGE_PROVIDER kind

 # Alternatives
 Initialy, we were thinking it should be defined in Deployment Configuration, but it's slightly different from configuration about Deployment.